neubot/neubot/doc/FAQ.rst

 Of course, Neubot cannot publish your Internet address without your prior informed consent, in compliance with European privacy laws.
-For this reason, it asks you this permission during the installation, if applicable, or during operation.
+For this reason, it asks for permission during the installation, if applicable, or during operation.
 It goes without saying that it will not start any test until you have read the privacy policy and provided the permission to publish your Internet address.

-One more reason why Neubot cannot run any test until you provide the permission to publish your Internet address is that this is also request by the policy of the distributed server platform that empowers the Neubot Project, Measurement Lab (M-Lab_), which requires all results to be released as open data.
+One more reason why Neubot cannot run any test until you provide the permission to publish your Internet address is that Measurement Lab (M-Lab_), the distributed server platform that empowers the Neubot Project, requires all results to be released as open data.

 For more information, please refer to the `privacy policy`_.